NodeMixaholic/AsmVerbal/README.md

 # AsmVerbal
 ## A verbal language inspired by Assembly, made by Sparksammy.
 Included is a basic English to AsmVerbal translator.
-It is licensed under the [MIT license.](https://github.com/sparksammy/AsmVerbal/blob/main/LICENSE) This README is licensed under the [Creative Commons Attribution.](https://creativecommons.org/licenses/by/4.0/legalcode)
+It is licensed under the [MIT license.](https://github.com/sparksammy/AsmVerbal/blob/main/LICENSE) This README is licensed under the [Creative Commons Attribution.](https://creativecommons.org/licenses/by/4.0/legalcode) As always you MUST follow the [Sparksammy CoC](https://github.com/sparksammy/SparksammyCOC/blob/master/COC.md) when contributing.

 ### About numbers
 * To use a digit, it is represented by using 0s, and the number of zeros will determine what digit it is.